TheHive-Project/TheHive/README.md

 Tasks may contain multiple work logs that contributing analysts can use to describe what they are up to, what was the outcome, attach pieces of evidence or noteworthy files and so on.
 Logs can be written using a rich text editor or Markdown.

 ## Analyze
 You can add one or hundreds if not thousands of observables to each case you create.
 You can also create a case out of a [MISP](http://www.misp-project.org/) event.
 TheHive can be very easily linked to one or several MISP instances and MISP events can be previewed to decide whether they warrant an investigation or not.
-If an investigation is in order, the analyst can then import the event into either an existing or a new case using a customizable template.
+If an investigation is in order, the analyst can then add the event to an existing case or import it as a new case using a customizable template.

 Thanks to [TheHive4py](https://thehive-project.org/#section_thehive4py), TheHive's Python API client, it is possible to send SIEM alerts, phishing and other suspicious emails and other security events to TheHive.
 They will appear in its `Alerts` panel along with new or updated MISP events, where they can be previewed, imported into cases or ignored.